openmediavault/openmediavault-docs/administration/access_rights_management.rst

 Add
 ^^^

-When a |sf| is created using the add button, the windows form displays the following options:
+When a |sf| is created using the add button, the window form displays the following options:

 	- **Name:** The logical name.
 This can override the path name.
 Typing a name here will fill the path with the same string.